zolrath/marky_markov/README.md

     markov.parse_file "ENV["HOME"]/Documents/largefileindocs.txt"
     markov.parse_file "anotherfileyay.txt"
     puts markov.generate_n_words 10
+    puts markov.generate_n_sentences 2
     markov.save_dictionary! # Saves the modified dictionary/creates one if it didn't exist.

-If you keep looking at generate_n_words and wonder why you can't put a number in there, well, you can!
+If you keep looking at generate_n_words or generate_n_sentences and wonder why you can't put a number in there, well, you can!

+    markov.generate_7_sentences
     markov.generate_20_words

 The default dictionary depth is two words.
  `{"I hope"     => {"this" => 1},
   "hope this"  => {"makes" => 1},
   "this makes" => {"sense" => 1}}`
-but it can be set to a depth between 1 and 9 upon dictionary creation
+but it can be set to a depth between 1 and 5 upon dictionary creation, though really any higher than 3 and it starts to simply print passages from the source text.

     markov = MarkyMarkov::Dictionary.new('dictionary', 3)